BrandonXLF/c-minor/README.md

 Type: `( string | HTMLElement )[]`

 The remaining arguments are for children to append to the element.
 A child may be either a `string` or an `HTMLElement`.
 If the child is a string, it is converted to a `Text` node before being appended.
 This means strings containing HTML syntax can be safely appended to the element.
+Passing no children is permitted.

 ### Return value